Frequently, it is tough to challenge respected researchers.

 Actually, the Waksman route to discovery took a detour through his graduate assistant, Albert Schatz.
 Recently found lab notebooks document the role played by Schatz during the 1940s at Rutgers.
 Using pots of soil and a chicken with a TB type of infection, in a basement near Dr. Waksman’s lab, Dr. Schatz isolated and named Streptomycin.
 Unmentioned by Waksman, even when accepting the Nobel Prize for the accomplishment, Schatz formally sued for recognition.
 The academic community shunned him for challenging the work of an esteemed scientist.

-And yet, good policy decisions require accurate facts.
+And yet, good policy decisions, even when they lead to creative destruction, require accurate facts.